And Get Up To $500 Back If Your Team Loses!

 As the 2000s wound to a close, the Pittsburgh Steelers and Arizona Cardinals were each known to prefer yellow, or lemon-lime Gatorade during games.
 But while the Steelers enjoyed reasonably-short odds to become the AFC’s representative and win Super Bowl 43 in Tampa, the Cardinals were more than a 25-to-1 underdog on some betting boards.

 Arizona employed an aging QB in Kurt Warner and manydoubted the Big Red could compete after several late-season defeats.
 But the Cardinals had been playing possum, and raced through the NFC playoffs while the Steelers beat all-comers to win an AFC title.

 Those who had overlooked Arizona’s chances when placing traditional futures bets were out of luck.
 However, those enterprising gamblers who noticed how many 2008-2009 playoff teams preferred lemon-lime Gatorade and selected “yellow” on a Gatorade shower prop bet were guaranteed winners before the Super Bowl even kicked off.

 The Steelers won Super Bowl XLIII with an all-time classic comeback that kept moneyline bettors in suspense to the finish.
 The Gatorade shower prop was a “gimme” though.
 Each club’s sideline was loaded with barre

 Where to Bet on the Super Bowl Gatorade Shower

-Prop betting on the Super Bowl Gatorade shower is available online at FanDuel Sportsbook to gamblers from New Jersey, Indiana, Pennsylvania, and West Virginia.
+Prop betting on the Super Bowl 54 Gatorade shower is available exclusively to in-house FanDuel Sportsbook clients in Indiana.